Indian billionaire heir Anant Ambani weds at lavish, star-studded ceremony

 In May, the family then chartered a cruise ship to take guests on a four-day trip around the Mediterranean.
 The schedule included multiple stops through Europe and on-deck concerts from the Backstreet Boys and Pitbull, among others.

-Anant’s older sister, Isha, also held a lavish wedding in 2018, wedding.
+Anant’s older sister, Isha, also held a lavish wedding in 2018.
 Her marriage to businessman Anand Piramal was watched by celebrities, politicians and business tycoons, while her pre-wedding bash featured an intimate private concert by Beyoncé.

 The-CNN-Wire

-Note: This story will continue to be updated throughout the event.